rahulmadhavan/clippy/README.md

 clippy
 ======

-To sync your clipboard contents to all your devices which are in the same network
+To sync the clipboard contents of your devices which are in the same network

 ##For all Desktop OS